-FCVC loves cats (and dogs), and since the month of December was declared Cat Lovers Month, we thought to bring you some kitty tidbits from our friends at Figo:
+FCVC loves cats (and dogs), and this month we thought to bring you some kitty tidbits from our friends at Figo:

 All About Cats for Cat Lovers Month

 From companions to the Pharaohs to Hello Kitty, cats have been a part of human civilization for a (very) long time.
 In fact, domestication of cats likely began as early as 12,000 years ago, when humans first began to settle down from their nomadic lifestyle and to farm the valleys of the Fertile Crescent.

 Farming meant that crops needed to be stored someplace within or near permanent human settlements.
 Naturally, rodents came to feed on the easily accessed grain, and feral cats arrived in response to the abundance of prey.
 This symbiotic relationship proved to be a win-win for both cats and humans—the cats got free food and the people got free pest control.

 And, as it turned out, cats were pretty nice to have around for other reasons.
 They’re smart, affectionate, cute, and just being around a cat can even boost our immune response and reduce stress.